About this site

 Asia, like Africa, also possesses rhinoceroses, but those of Asia are more associated with the rainforest and are much smaller.
 Both the Sumatran and Java rhino are on the brink of extinction from habitat loss and hunting for their horn, which is ground up into a fine powder and used for medicinal purposes despite its composition: 100 percent keratin—the same structural material of fingernails.
 It is estimated that there are only 413-563 Sumatran rhinos left [news and information on rhinos | photos].

 The Malay tapir is the largest of four species of tapir found worldwide.
-Related to horses and rhinos (Perissodactyla Order), the tapir resembles a giant pig with a sawed-off elephant trunk, and has a short, thick body which may reach eight feet (2.4 m) in length.
+Related to horses and rhinos (Perissodactyla order), the tapir resembles a giant pig with a sawed-off elephant trunk, and has a short, thick body which may reach eight feet (2.4 m) in length.
 The tapir likes to be near water and is an excellent swimmer.
 It feeds on grass, leaves, and fallen fruits.
 Like the tapir of the New World, the Malay tapir lives alone or in pairs.

 South America

-There are three species of tapir in the Americas: two mountain tapirs of the Andes in Columbia and Ecuador, and the extremely rare Baird's Tapir ranging from Mexico to Ecuador.
+There are three species of tapir in the Americas: two mountain tapirs of the Andes in Colombia and Ecuador, and the extremely rare Baird's Tapir ranging from Mexico to Ecuador.
 Tapirs are most closely related to horses and rhinos, despite their appearance, and have a mobile proboscis.
 Tapirs have recently become the focus of a new IUCN campaign because of their rapidly declining numbers.

 Review questions: